mvolkmann/blog/src/htmx.md

   Htmx enables many kinds of user interactions with any kind of HTML element to trigger any kind of HTTP request and insert HTML in the response into a specific location in the DOM without a full page refresh.
+  Avoiding full page refreshes preserves scroll state.

-  This dramatically reduces the need for custom client-side JavaScript code.
+  Htmx dramatically reduces the need for custom client-side JavaScript code.
-  It also preserves scroll state.
+  Some refer to this as "Low JS".

 - Improves startup time